 Richmond University Medical Center’s Bariatric and Metabolic Institute

-Conveniently situated at 4434 Amboy Road and 1161 Victory Blvd, Staten Island, New York, the Richmond University Medical Center’s Bariatric and Metabolic Institute serves residents throughout Staten Island and beyond with a diverse range of surgical services provided by a team of highly trained and experienced doctors.
+Conveniently situated at 4434 Amboy Road and 1161 Victory Blvd, Staten Island, New York, the Richmond University Medical Center’s Bariatric and Metabolic Institute serves residents throughout Staten Island and beyond with a diverse range of surgical services provided by a team of highly trained, experienced surgeons and medical professionals.
 If you are struggling with obesity, look no further than the weight loss surgical services available at RUMC.

 Are you a candidate?